What Are Some Low-Cost High-Impact Gifts We Can Give Our Donors?

 Irregular, small gestures are the constant tending to the garden.
 The e-mail.
 The picture.
 The phone call.
 The tiny gift.

 The Grand Gesture is what we do when we want to make a big wave.
 The “donor recognition event” is a good example.
-Or when we all gather around to reveal the name of a new building, often with a name that a donor has chosen to honor his or her family.
+Or when we all gather around to reveal the name of a new building, often with a name that a donor has chosen to honor their family.

-That’s why I came up with this list.
-First, I set some boundaries for myself: three criteria that, if followed, would never lead me astray.
+That’s why I created this list.
+I based in our three criteria that, if followed, will never lead me astray.

 Criteria #1: The gift should be personal

 I was fortunate to capture that moment, but it happened because we made the time to visit the classroom and snap some candid shots.
-I knew there was a chance I would capture something of use – proof of a child being utterly alive and confident.
+I knew there was a chance I would capture something of use – proof of a child feeling alive and confident.

 These are the moments that donors live for, and we should consider it our jobs to capture them.
 As is so often the case in our profession, the right thing to do is also the savviest.
 This donor is assured that her support is affecting life at our school in a positive way – and you better believe she’s making the connection that more children’s lives can be similarly changed with her continued assistance.